-Monthly bleeding, called menstruation, is the normal, healthy shedding of blood and tissue from a girl or woman's womb.
+Monthly bleeding, called menstruation or a period, is the normal, healthy shedding of blood and tissue from a girl or woman's womb (uterus).
 It usually lasts between 3 to 7 days each month.
 It is a sign that a woman can possibly become pregnant if she has sex.